gravitational/workshop/gravity_upgrade.md

 packages/unpacked
 ```
 ### Upload the package
-Inside the gravity tarball, is a script for uploading the packages in the new version, to the clusters package store.
+Inside the gravity tarball, is a script for uploading the contents of the local directory the the cluster package store.
+In effect, we taking the assets we unzipped from the installer tarball, and are syncing the differences to the cluster.

 ```
 root@kevin-test1:~/build# ./upload